isomerpages/mlaw-acd/news/ongoing-events/_posts/2202-02-15-SkillsFuture-Fellowships-and-SkillsFuture-Employer-Awards-2022.md

 <img src="/images/SSG2.jpg">
 <img src="/images/SSG3.jpg">
 <img src="/images/SSG4.jpg">

 For more information, you may refer to the following resources if you are interested in making applications for the SkillsFuture Fellowships and the SkillsFuture Employer Awards.
-For enquiries, please contact Singapore National Employers Federation (SNEF), the appointed Programme Manager for the awards at sfa@snef.gov.sg.
+For enquiries, please contact Singapore National Employers Federation (SNEF), the appointed Programme Manager for the awards at <a href="mailto:sfa@snef.org.sg">sfa@snef.org.sg</a>